-Cons: Our original “con” for Harvest was that their time tracker was tucked away and hard to find on their site; however, they recently changed that and it’s now easily found in the “Timesheets” section… so… no cons, really!
+Cons: Our original “con” for Harvest was that their time tracker was tucked away and hard to find on their site; however, they’ve since reconfigured the site and “Time” is now the very first tab at the top… so… no cons, really!

 Free Plan: Yes.
-You can have one user (yourself) and send invoices to unlimited clients.
+You can have one user (yourself) and send invoices to unlimited clients with two active projects.

 Paid Plans: $12 per month for one user and unlimited clients – which also allows you to use their apps and online extensions.
 Plus, you get a 10% discount if you pay for it yearly, and you can try it out with a 30-day trial (no credit card required).

 Pros: Quaderno was specifically made and marketed toward freelancers, and our initial impression was that they “got” us.

 And by “got” us, we mean they understand one of the biggest freelancer struggles: taxes.